Dusty173/2Lanes/README.md

+#Two Lanes!

-For this project I will be using React and Node, I will create a backend/db to hold user data, map routes, and comments. the focus of this project is to make a well functioning Road trip website that users can log in to, get a route, and add/remove from "MyGarage" under their username, view other peoples "Garages", as well as comment on the selected Route page.
+For this project I used React and Node, I created a backend/db to hold user data and map routes. the focus of this project is to make a well functioning Road trip website that users can log in to, get a route, and add/remove from "MyGarage" under their username, view other peoples "Garages", as well as comment on the selected Route page.

 The goal is to create a website that me and others can use to organize fun road trips, plan stops, and later on add routes and photos.